jatkinson1000/archeryutils/docs/develop/contributing.rst

 but a short overview is given here:

 * Tests should be placed in their own files separate from the source code.
-  They should be placed in a ``tests/`` subdirectory within each package and have filenames of the format ``test_<something>.py``.
+  They are in the ``tests/`` directory adjacent to the source code and have filenames of the format ``test_<something>.py``.

+* The ``tests/`` directory contains separate subdirectories for unit and regression tests.
+The structure of the ``unit/`` subdirectory mirrors that of the source code.

 * Tests are often class-based for organisation, with a test class containing all the tests pertaining to a particular class, method, etc.